Office of Neighborhood Safety

-The Mayor’s Action Plan for Neighborhood Safety (MAP) and the Office to Prevent Gun Violence (OPGV) are celebrated initiatives under the de Blasio administration fostering deeper relationships with vulnerable, historically disinvested communities in New York City to increase their access to resources and opportunities that help them thrive.
+The Mayor’s Action Plan for Neighborhood Safety (MAP) and the Office to Prevent Gun Violence (OPGV) are celebrated initiatives that foster deep relationships with vulnerable, historically disinvested communities in New York City to increase their access to resources and opportunities that help them thrive.
 As of 2020, they are now joined by Atlas, which works in cooperation with both the MAP and OPGV networks to invest resources and support for people released pre-trial and the communities they call home.

 Embedded in the Mayor’s Office of Criminal Justice (MOCJ), MAP, OPGV, and Atlas place communities at the center of creating and sustaining safety and develop new tools, including revitalizing public spaces and creating opportunities for New Yorkers that minimize or eliminate the need to interact with the criminal justice system.